 Warming hearts and homes since 2001

-Ski for Heat is committed to raising funds to provide heating fuel assistance to low-income families and individuals in communities throughout Vermont, by way of outdoor winter activities open to participants of all abilities.
-Ski for Heat is a small nonprofit organization that is run and managed solely by volunteers.
+Ski for Heat was committed to raising funds to provide heating fuel assistance to low-income families and individuals in communities throughout Vermont, by way of outdoor winter activities open to participants of all abilities.
+Ski for Heat was a small nonprofit organization that is run and managed solely by volunteers.

 who we serve

 All funds raised through this fundraiser will go directly to fuel assistance programs at the community action agency that serves the area where the funds were raised.
 Community action agencies exist nation-wide to provide important services to help alleviate conditions of poverty and support community development.
 Fuel assistance is provided to those with demonstrated need, often in an emergency situation where they don’t have enough money to keep themselves or their family warm.
 There are many thousands of Vermonters that depend on fuel assistance support in emergency situations.

 Lynn was a long-time supporter of and cheerleader for Ski for Heat.
 Each winter she combined her commitment to helping others with her boundless enthusiasm for the outdoors and, with her beloved husband, Tony, were dedicated fundraisers for those in need in our community.

 With her quick and wide smile and twinkling eyes, Lynn lit up the the trails as she skied over Wild Wings' trails or came into the warming hut Her joy in the day and her zest for life brightened the day of everyone she encountered.

 Lynn was a dental assistant and valued member of the practice of Dr. Richard F. Heilemann DDS in Manchester Center—now Mason Dentist—for 35 years, until her retirement in 2018.

 Ski for Heat is the result of an idea by Peru resident Martha Robertson to help local families in need.
 The idea for this event came when she wanted to make a charitable contribution to a worthy cause during the holidays . . .